dluciv/clipfile/README.md

 ## Why?

-As for me, it is very cinvenient way to automate when mixing manual text editing and scripting something.
+IMHO it is very cinvenient way to automate when mixing manual text editing and scripting something.

 ## Usage